Resealing Windows and Doors Costs

 The number of doors or windows that need to be resealed can make a big difference in the total cost of the job.
 The more windows and doors that need to be resealed, the longer the job is going to take in total and therefore, the more you can expect to pay in labour.

-The material costs for each window is around £5-£12 on average, and £12-£40 for each door.
-The more windows or doors that need to be resealed, the more you can expect to spend on the materials to do so.
+Material costs for each window are around £5 to £12 on average, and £12 to £40 for each door.
+The more windows or doors that need resealing, the more you can expect to spend on materials.

 Size of Doors or Windows